Yellow boxfish: Conservation

 The yellow boxfish is listed as Least Concern according to the IUCN Red List.

 In the Gulf of Aqaba, it was found that there were wild fish aggregations around gilt-head seabream farms.
 Most of these wild fish were reef fish, which includes the yellow boxfish.
 The abundance of wild fish was greater at the farm cages than in the open ocean.
 While fish farms can be advantageous for wild fish as they are able to eat the excess organic matter from the farms, it may be a conservation issue for the yellow boxfish.
 Fish farms experience escapes, which could lead to the spread of disease to the wild fish aggregating there.
-Additionally, with the influx of reef fishes at these farms, it could attract eco-tourism and agrotourism.
+Additionally, with the influx of reef fishes at these farms, it could attract ecotourism and agrotourism.
 These are all threats to the yellow boxfish.

 As a model for engineering

 In 2006, Mercedes-Benz unveiled its Bionic concept car, which was inspired by the shape of the yellow boxfish.
 It was assumed that due to the extreme agility with which boxfish maneuver, that their shape was aerodynamic and self-stabilizing.
 However, analysis by scientists suggests that boxfish agility is instead due to the combination of an aerodynamically unstable body and the manner in which the fish use their fins for movement.

 Box girders were also modeled after the yellow boxfish.
 Box girders are involved with the structure of bridges.
 Engineers found that yellow boxfish have very sturdy skeletons, and a shape that has low-flow resistance.
 They used this structure in order to reduce drag of box girders.
 The box girders are similar to the box-like body shape and they also incorporate the yellow boxfish mouth.
 The mouth of the yellow boxfish is the structure that is associated with it low-flow resistance.

 Engineers used the boxfish carapace and shape to design an airship with higher maneuverability, stability, and overall flight.
 While it was thought that the boxfish's morphology was inefficient in movement, it is quite the opposite.
 The yellow boxfish is inspiring many engineers to improve steering and movement with its shape.